 How to Download macOS High Sierra From macOS Mojave

-Ever since the company started using the Mac App Store to distribute operating system updates, Apple hasn’t made it particularly easy to access older versions of macOS.
+Ever since Apple started using the Mac App Store to distribute operating system updates, the company hasn’t made it particularly easy to access older versions of macOS.
 For example, once you’re running macOS Mojave, you won’t see the macOS High Sierra page listed in the Mac App Store, nor will it show up in App Store search results.
+The idea is that once you upgrade to the latest version of macOS there’s no going back to using an earlier version.

 While Apple would justify this limitation in the name of simplifying things for consumers, the fact remains that many users may still need to download an older version of macOS at some point.
 Reasons for doing so may include downloading an installer for another Mac that has limited or no Internet access, troubleshooting another Mac that won’t boot, or even creating a bootable installer for the purpose of downgrading your own Mac if you find that software you rely on has incompatibilities with the latest version of macOS.

 Thankfully, there’s still a way to download High Sierra on a Mac running Mojave, even if Apple doesn’t make the process clear.
-Here’s how it works.
+This TechJunkie tutorial will show you the process of downloading macOS High Sierra.

 Download macOS High Sierra on Mojave